shortxmas/quarto/README.md

 - Deployment without docs possible
 - Merge conflict in _freeze, re-hashing occurs upon render of new post
 - Current workflow is as follows : 1.
-New post is made and rendered locally, 2.
-Changes are pushed to persons branch and make a PR, 3.
-Take in new hash for merge conflict and approve PR
+New post is made and rendered locally with "quarto render" in terminal, 2.
+Changes are pushed to persons branch and make a PR to main, 3.
+Take in new hash to resolve merge conflict and approve PR